mvolkmann/blog/src/swift/Concurrency.md

 "pthreads" %} are not specific to Apple operating systems and are available in many operating systems.
 They are implemented in C and have a steep learning curve.
-Using pthreads requires manual thread management and use locks such as mutexes and semaphores.
+Using pthreads requires manual thread management and use of locks such as mutexes and semaphores.

 ### NSThreads